julielaursen/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 <br>
 <img src="steps.png" width="500" height="500" alt="Scatter plot showing steps vs calories." />
 <br>
+The scatterplot of average calories burned per day of the week also shows a correlation between the most calories burned on the highest activity day (Saturday) and the lowest amount of calories burned on the lowest activity day (Sunday).
 <img src="caloriesDayOfWeek.png" width="700" height="400" alt="Bar chart showing the average number of calories per day of week." />